 The staff at the Office of Communications reply to all of the letters on behalf of the pope, and send some of the letters along to the pope to read.
 These are usually letters seeking spiritual advice, asking for prayers for personal problems, or describing some personal difficulty.
 The pope reads these letters with his heart, the Vatican says, as a way of staying close to the ordinary people in his care.
 Letters from children and youth are especially appreciated.

-What would you put into a letter to the pope?
+What can your kids put into a letter to the pope?

-- Are you facing a tough situation—the death of a friend, homelessness, your parents’ divorce?
-Ask for the pope’s prayers.
+- Kids can also ask for the pope’s prayers.
 His prayers aren’t any more powerful or effective just because of the office he holds; on the other hand, modern popes take their spiritual life very seriously, spending hours every day in prayer.
 Plus, it can be comforting to know that the pope—and by extension, the whole Church—is on your side.

-- Read one of his letters to the youth, and respond to it.
+- Have your kids read and respond to one of the pope’s letters to youth.
 You can find these letters by searching the Internet for Vatican.va letter youth.
 The first results will probably be for the letter the pope writes to the youth of the world every year on World Youth Day.